awadell1/octolitter/README.md

 ```

 > By default octolitter will pull your api key from the GITHUB_API environmental
 > variable.
-But you can override that/ provide via the --api flag as well
+But you can override/provide it via the --api flag as well.

 # Contributing #